 In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations.
 This Statement addresses accounting and financial reporting for certain asset retirement obligations.
 GASB Statement No. 83 will be effective for the fiscal year ending September 30, 2019.
-Management has not evaluated the impact that the implementation of this statement will have on the financial statements.
+Management has not evaluated the impact that the implementation of this Statement will have on the Authority's financial statements.

-In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
-This Statement improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+In January 2017, GASB issued Statement No. 84, Fiduciary Activities, which improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 GASB Statement No. 84 will be effective for reporting periods after December 15, 2018.
-Management has not evaluated the impact that the implementation of this statement will have on the financial statements.
+Management does not believe that the implementation of this Statement will have material effect on the financial statements.